Bill W. (film): PBS version and Emmy Award

 An extensively re-edited and extended “director’s cut” version of the film (116 minutes) was aired on PBS starting in September 2016.
 This version of the film won an Emmy award in 2017.

 Recognition

 Critical response

-Upon its release, the reviews of the film have been favorable.
-As of May 22, 2012, the film received a 100% positive rating on the Rotten Tomatoes website and a 78 Metascore (with all favorable reviews) on Metacritic.
+On the Rotten Tomatoes the film received a 78% based on reviews from 18 critics.
+On Metacritic it has a score of 78 based on 10 reviews.

 Ernest Hardy in his Village Voice review described the film as "a loving, exhaustive, warts-and-all look at the man who spent years battling his own alcoholism before a spiritual experience in the hospital set him on the course to help others."

 Sheri Linden's review in the Los Angeles Times described Bill W. as "a thoroughly engrossing portrait of Wilson, his times and the visionary fellowship that is his legacy."

 Roger Ebert gave Bill W. three stars out of four, calling it "an assembly of styles.
 It incorporates such film footage of Bill as is available, and then uses actors to re-enact chapters in his story."